dmbarbour/glas/docs/GlasNamespaces.md

 As the initial object model for glas systems, I propose an "obj"-tagged `Env -> Env -> Env` namespace term, corresponding to `Base -> Self -> Instance`.
 This model is based on [Prototypes and Object Orientation, Functionally (2021)](http://webyrd.net/scheme_workshop_2021/scheme2021-final91.pdf).

-The 'Base' argument supports mixin composition and may ultimately bind the host, e.g. 'sys.\*' system effects APIs for application objects.
+The 'Base' argument supports mixin composition may ultimately link a 'host' environment, e.g. '%\*' primitives for modules or 'sys.\*' system effects APIs for applications.
 The 'Self' argument is an open fixpoint, supporting mutual recursion with inheritance and override.
 The "obj" tag ensures opportunity to develop alternative object models, e.g. to eventually support multiple inheritance.

 The glas system uses objects for applications, modules, and front-end compilers.
 Objects offer an opportunity for extensibility, but effective use requires deliberate design.
 For example, a front-end compiler that exposes only 'compile' is less extensible than one that also exposes 'parse.int' for override.

+### Lists

+A list of namespace terms is useful when modeling positional parameters or aggregation.
+I propose a "list"-tagged Church encoding, [the original right-fold encoding](https://en.wikipedia.org/wiki/Church_encoding#Church_lists_%E2%80%93_right_fold_representation), as the default encoding for lists.

+*Aside:* If we work with lists heavily, encoding a writer monad would also be convenient.

+### Aggregation

+In context of constraint systems, logic programs, multi-method tables, etc. it is often convenient to scatter 'rules' across many modules or components that later aggregate into a holistic definition.
+Objects and lists serve as an effective foundation: we can leverage mixin-style overrides to add rules, and lists to accumulate rules while deferring processing.

 ## Safety